-Since there are countless nutrient options when growing cannabis, it can be difficult for an inexperienced grower to find the best choice for their plants.
-Arguably the biggest mistake new growers make is to turn this process into an overly complex task.
+There are countless nutrient options when it comes to growing cannabis.
+Therefore, it can be difficult for an inexperienced grower to find the best choice for their plants.
+Arguably the biggest mistake new growers make is to turn this process into an overly complicated task.
 Ultimately, they spend significantly more time, effort, and cash than necessary.

 If you think that nutrient options are confined to marijuana plants that grow in soil, you are wrong!
-There are also a variety of hydroponic options, which tends to muddy the waters for the uninitiated.
+There are also a variety of hydroponic options, which tend to muddy the waters for the uninitiated.
 But fear not!
-We are here to provide you with a quick and easy guide to selecting the best nutrients for growing marijuana and producing fantastic yields.
+We’re here to provide an easy guide to selecting the best nutrients for growing marijuana and producing fantastic yields.

 What Elements Does a Marijuana Plant Require for a Successful Growing Cycle?

-Hydrogen, oxygen, and carbon are considered non-mineral essential plant elements and are taken up by the plants in either gas or vapor form.
-In ideal growing conditions, fresh air and water will provide ample Hydrogen, Oxygen, and Carbon., which are of course the basic building blocks of life.
+Hydrogen, oxygen, and carbon are considered non-mineral essential plant elements.
+They are taken up by the plants in either gas or vapor form.
+In ideal growing conditions, fresh air and water will provide ample hydrogen, oxygen, and carbon.
+These are, of course, the basic building blocks of life.

-During flowering, it is best to reduce the proportion of Nitrogen to Phosphorous and Potassium compared to the ratio used during the vegetative stage.
-It is essential to lower the proportion of N at this point because it can reduce bud development and promote vegetative growth instead of generative (also known as flowering) growth.
+During flowering, it is best to reduce the proportion of nitrogen to phosphorus and potassium compared to the ratio used during the vegetative stage.
+It is essential to lower the portion of N at this point.
+It can reduce bud development and promote vegetative growth instead of generative (also known as flowering) growth.

-Maintaining higher proportions of P and K is critical when flowering because the plants are using larger amounts during this stage of growth than they did during the vegetative stage.
+Maintaining higher proportions of P and K is critical when flowering.
+This is because the plants are using larger amounts during the flowering stage than they did during the vegetative stage.

 Additional Information About Cannabis Nutrient Deficiencies

 Please note that the majority of nutrient deficiencies are due to excessively high or low pH levels in your water.
 Ideally, soil-grown marijuana plants will have a pH of 6.0-7.0.
 The range drops to 5.5-6.5 if you use coco coir as a growing medium, or if you are growing hydroponically.
-When the pH is at the wrong level, it reduces the plant’s ability to absorb the nutrients you are working so hard to provide.
+When the pH is at the wrong level, it reduces the plant’s ability to absorb these nutrients.

 Calcium and magnesium are often overlooked when discussing the growth of the cannabis plant.
-It is common to find them together in a single Cal-Mag supplement which normally contains Iron as well.
-These three nutrients are important to the process of photosynthesis, which involves creating energy from light.
-Magnesium is particularly important for photosynthesis; it is the central atom in the chlorophyll molecule.
+It is common to find them together in a single Cal-Mag supplement, which generally contains iron as well.
+These three nutrients are essential to the process of photosynthesis, which involves creating energy from light.
+Magnesium is particularly crucial for photosynthesis; it is the central atom in the chlorophyll molecule.

 While marijuana plants don’t need a large amount of sulfur, it is still considered an essential macro element.
 As well as aiding enzyme formation, it helps to construct proteins.
 Sulfur is also pivotal in the development of chlorophyll molecules.
-If your plant is deficient in Sulfur, Calcium, Magnesium, or Iron, it can display symptoms such as yellowing or dying leaves.
+If your plant is deficient in sulfur, calcium, magnesium, or iron, it can display symptoms like yellowing or dying leaves.

 Besides the macro elements, there are several more elements needed in much lower amounts.
-While you don’t need large amounts of microelements, a deficiency in any of the following will negatively impact the health of your plants:
+A deficiency in any of the following microelements will negatively impact the health of your plants:

 The hydroponic growing process involves growing marijuana plants without soil as the growth medium.
-Instead, you use a different substrate such as clay pebbles, rockwool, or coco coir.
-Hydroponics is becoming an increasingly popular method of growing marijuana because it offers a high potential yield in a small amount of space.
+Instead, you use a different substrate such as clay pebbles, rockwool, or coco noir.
+Hydroponics is becoming an increasingly popular growing method because it offers potentially high yield using a small amount of space.

-The soaring popularity of hydroponics has led to the majority of nutrients sold for cannabis cultivation to be soluble fertilizers that are ready to use in hydroponic systems.
-Such products consist of concentrated mineral salts available in powder or liquid form.
-Regardless of the option you choose, you must dilute the nutrients in the water to the correct concentration before applying them to your plants.
+Due to the soaring popularity of hydroponics, the majority of nutrients sold for cannabis cultivation are now soluble fertilizers.
+These products consist of concentrated mineral salts available in powder or liquid form.
+Whatever option you choose, you dilute the nutrients in the water to the correct concentration before applying them to your plants.

 One problem with hydroponic nutrients is that they can be very unforgiving if the incorrect dosage is applied.
-Follow the recommendations on the fertilizer bag or bottle and frequently check the pH to ensure it is between 5.5 – 6.5.
+Follow the recommendations on the fertilizer bag or bottle and frequently check the pH to ensure it’s between 5.5 – 6.5.

 Now, let’s take a look at fertilizer usage when using one of the three most popular hydroponics growing mediums.